worashf/ShiCommerce/README.md

 # ShiShop

-> ShiShop is an e-comerce website built with NodeJS, ExpressJS, MongoDB, and ReactJS.
+> ShiShop is an e-commerce website developed to learn NodeJS, ExpressJS, MongoDB, ReactJS and Redux.
+ShiShop has  features for admin and users(buyyer).
+ Admin can manage products, manage orders, manage product reviews and users.
+User(buyyer) can check product details, add product to cart, checkout the cart,  fill shipping address, and pay payment using Stripe. and also user can check order status(processing, shipping and delivered).

 ## Built With